playingball9000/interactiveFiction/README.md

 1. Anything examinable needs to extend IExaminable

 ## Dialogue
-Located in Resources/Dialogue
+Located in Resources/Dialogue (file must match name of dialogueFile field in NPC)

-## Other
-1. The other notable is IExaminable which you'll want to extend if you want to make something actionable from the "examine" action